To operate in the trucking business, you need to accept the cost of installing ELDs in your vehicles.

 Any certified ELD solution must meet these performance criteria:

-- Record driving time, date, location, engine hours, miles, and keep this data for seven consecutive days.
+- Record driving time, date, location, engine hours, and miles, and keep this data for seven consecutive days.

 - GPS location accuracy to within one mile.